Our Latest Thinking on the Economy and Your Account

 Market Conditions

 We believe the U.S. economy continues to expand.
-Volatility during this phase of the business cycle is normal.
-However, historically, stocks and bonds have risen as the U.S. economy grows, even through bouts of volatility.
+Bouts of volatility during this phase of the business cycle are normal.
+However, historically, stocks and bonds have risen as the U.S. economy grows.

-• Inflation ticked up in November, with the U.S. consumer price index up 2.7%, which was below its long-term average.7
+• Inflation ticked up in January, with the U.S. consumer price index up 3.0% for the year, which is close to its long-term average.
+Recent inflation trends may lead to limited interest rate cuts by the Federal Reserve in 2025.7

 What it may mean for your portfolio